a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

 defined in the `CommercialPaper` smart contract within `papercontract.js`.
 This had been installed and instantiated in the network by the MagnetoCorp administrator.
-It's the smart contract which interacts with the ledger via the Fabric APIs, most notably `putState()` and `getState()`, to represent the new commercial paper as a vector state within the world state.
+It's the smart contract which interacts with the ledger via the UDO APIs, most notably `putState()` and `getState()`, to represent the new commercial paper as a vector state within the world state.
 We'll see how this vector state is subsequently manipulated by the `buy` and `redeem` transactions also defined within the smart contract.

-All the time, the underlying Fabric SDK handles the transaction endorsement, ordering and notification process, making the application's logic straightforward; the SDK uses a [gateway](../developapps/gateway.html) to abstract away network details and
+All the time, the underlying UDO SDK handles the transaction endorsement, ordering and notification process, making the application's logic straightforward; the SDK uses a [gateway](../developapps/gateway.html) to abstract away network details and